The-OpenROAD-Project/OpenLane/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment
 ```
-Please run the following command in the OpenLane folder:
+Please run the following set of commands in the OpenLane folder:

-python3 ./env.py issue-survey
+make survey || python3 ./env.py issue-survey

 And copy and paste the ENTIRE output between the triple-backticks.
 Please do not gzip and upload the output.

-If there's no env.py, you are using an out of date version of OpenLane and should probably update.
+If neither command succeeds, you are using an out of date version of OpenLane and should probably update.
 ```

 ### Reproduction Material